hack-technicolor/hack-technicolor/docs/Recovery.md

 7. Hold down reset button for 15-20 seconds and release.

 8. Allow modem to reboot and wait for approx 5min.
-	- On the TG800 you will know it has worked as the online light should be green, for the TG789 there may be some led activity but cant remember.
+	- On the TG800vac you will know it has worked as the online light should be green, for the TG789 there may be some led activity but cant remember.

 9. Place the modem back into BOOTP mode & flash again & allow modem to reboot. (give it a few minutes)

 From here modem should have recovered from its soft-brick state, and be operational again if everything went smoothly.
 If for some reason you are not recovered, you can try running the process again and see if you recover.

-<b> If successful, remember to un-assign your static ip address.</b>
+**If successful, remember to un-assign your static ip address.**

-<b>A few things to note:</b>
+**A few things to note:**

-* TFTP does not always play nice & may require a few loads to get working, as well as mentioned above, bootp mode can be a pain.
+- TFTP does not always play nice & may require a few loads to get working, as well as mentioned above, bootp mode can be a pain.

-* This guide and process may not work for everyone, depending on their brick state.
+- This guide and process may not work for everyone, depending on their brick state.

-* If you have no success with the current firmware, try a different revision - [[hw_model_1622|(check here)]].
+- If you have no success with the current firmware, try a different revision

-* If all else fails and you cant recover or get stuck, jump over to the <a href="https://forums.whirlpool.net.au/forum-replies.cfm?t=2650998">thread</a> for help.
+- If all else fails and you cant recover or get stuck, jump over to the [thread](https://forums.whirlpool.net.au/forum-replies.cfm?t=2650998) for help.

 #################################################################################################################################################################################################